Last Updated on

 We already mentioned that some birds and zebrafish could experience sleep deprivation.
 On the other hand, some insects and fish don’t sleep for a more extended period after sleep deprivation which indicates that they don’t make up for lack of sleep.
 They might sleep deeper, but we still haven’t confirmed that.

-The fruit fly is a standard model organism used in experiments, and they are found to experience sleep deprivation as well.
+Drosophila melanogaster (the fruit fly) is a standard model organism used in experiments, and they are found to experience sleep deprivation as well.

 While it is not clear about the cognitive effects lack of sleep can have on animals, it is known that lack of sleep is bad for them and that chronic sleep loss can lead to health consequences and even death.